 - Every youth is prepared for a career.

-For each of these ambitious goals, Raise DC and its partners have established core, contributing, and monitoring indicators to guide continuous improvement and serve as ongoing metrics.
+These five goals are ambitious, yet Raise DC and its numerous "grasstops" and "grassroots" partners have a shared responsibility to staying the course for DC's young people, implementing a blend of policy, planning, and practice to achieve these goals.
+On the ground, this work is guided by continuous improvement, through established core, contributing, and monitoring indicators that serve as ongoing metrics.
 The organization’s “Change Networks” – working groups comprised of private industry, philanthropic partners, nonprofits, and government agencies – meet regularly to coordinate efforts and track progress toward these indicators.
 The Raise DC Leadership Council, consisting of multi-sector public champions, monitors Raise DC’s progress; influences the alignment of resources; implements strategy; and addresses financial, policy, and structural barriers.

-Raise DC is seeking an Executive Director who can lead the organization through continued growth, including: outreach to and engagement with an increasing number of stakeholders, management and support of a growing staff, and design and implementation of an expanded array of targeted interventions to drive greater impact.
+Raise DC is seeking an Executive Director who can lead citywide change by guiding cradle-to-career growth through: outreach to and influence with an increasing number of high-level stakeholders, management and support of a growing team committed to citywide progress, and design and implementation of an expanded array of targeted interventions to drive greater impact.

 - Grows close working relationships with full Leadership Council, in order to better leverage expertise and connections; ensures Leadership Council is equipped with the tools and information to serve as thoughtful and knowledgeable spokespeople for the work.

-- Cultivates connections and develops relationships that allow Raise DC to become a voice in the education community.
+- Cultivates connections and further develops already-strong relationships that allow Raise DC to become a voice in the education community.

 - Represents Raise DC and serves as the point of contact for national networks of cradle-to-career partnerships, including StriveTogether’s Accelerator funding and technical assistance.